Olivewood Flat Spatula

 I really like using olivewood spatulas and have an increased appreciation for them since I started cooking oil-free.
 Olivewood doesn’t scratch pans, but is durable enough to lift and rub off garlic and other aromatic vegetables from the pan which is key for oil-free cooking.
 I have several styles including the slotted style shown above and the solid one seen in other photos and videos on The Noil Kitchen website.
 Olivewood utensils need to be hand washed and require some care, but with a little effort they hold up beautifully over the years.

 I oil them whenever I oil my main cutting boards to keep the wood grain from drying and also to look pretty.
 When they start to look dry and loose their luster like in the photo above, they need to be oiled.
 Once oiled the wood grain and sheen comes back.
 Two or three times a year I also rub them with a fine steel wool to make them smooth again.
 And unlike bamboo, the edges don’t fray and split.
-I recommend this particular spatula on Amazon by Sur la Table because it’s one of the specific olivewood utensils I have been using and has lasted so many years.
+I recommend this particular spatula sold at Sur la Table because it’s one of the specific olivewood utensils I have been using and has lasted so many years.